mappingtools/mappingtools.github.io/src/pages/faq.md

 ## I have a question not on this list or I found a bug.

-Ask a question in the mapping-tools-techsupport channel in the [Discord](https://discord.gg/YfjKN2yjQV), ask me directly on Discord (OliBomby#3573), or make a new issue on [GitHub](https://github.com/OliBomby/Mapping_Tools/issues).
+Ask a question in the mapping-tools-techsupport channel in the [Discord](https://discord.gg/YfjKN2yjQV), ask me directly on Discord (olibomby), or make a new issue on [GitHub](https://github.com/OliBomby/Mapping_Tools/issues).